stjudecloud/university/docs/visualization-community/library/tnse/index.md

 # Description
 These code block examples can be used to generate a t-SNE as seen in [VisCom](https://viz.stjude.cloud/st-jude-childrens-research-hospital/visualization/t-sne-plot-of-903-pediatric-blood-cancer-rna-seq-profiles-including-71-pdx-samples~56).

+Use: tSNE plots are a display that converts high dimensional data to an interpretable proximity plot such that similarity may be assessed across RNA-seq profiles.
-Use: 2D scatterplot of samples & metadata [ProteinPaint Google Docs](https://docs.google.com/document/d/1XHi_WqVdarUNbc_ESMEBp2l-zwhnGcIfiBWA5n2omZQ/)
+[ProteinPaint Google Docs](https://docs.google.com/document/d/1XHi_WqVdarUNbc_ESMEBp2l-zwhnGcIfiBWA5n2omZQ/)

 # URL Key Example
-Coming soon: This currently is not supported with a url key at this time.
+This currently is not supported with a url key at this time.

 # File key Example